TheSudheer/simple-webapp-flask/README.md

 # **Simple Web Application**

+Note: This repository was forked from KodeKloud.
+The original repository has been modified with changes to the Dockerfile and added improvements.

 This is a simple web application built with [Python Flask](http://flask.pocoo.org/) and [MySQL](https://www.mysql.com/) database.

 This repository now uses a completely rewritten **Dockerfile** to containerize the application effectively.
 The updated Dockerfile leverages **multi-stage builds** for better optimization and performance.